vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-versions.md

 All instances of particular RDE Type versions can be upgraded or downgraded to another version using the [RDE Version Migration API](https://developer.vmware.com/apis/vmware-cloud-director/v38.1/cloudapi/1.0.0/entityTypes/typeId/migrateEntities/post/).

-The mass RDE upgrade is a long running process that updates the selected group of RDE instances using the same rules as an individual RDE instance upgrade.
+The mass RDE upgrade is a long-running process that updates the selected RDE instances using the same rules as an individual RDE instance upgrade.

 #### RDE Conversion to a specific type version upon request